rahulshankariyer/Hospital_Data_Project/README.md

 ## Data Source

 I was provided an excel sheet by the doctors of 4 leading hospitals - Mess, Ganga, LSI, OTA.
-I have combined the data from all 4 hospitals in the below Excel sheet:
+I have combined the data from all 4 hospitals into an
-<a href = "https://docs.google.com/spreadsheets/d/1YYBLJnrLSgD7jOrTILs2tOJVsBsBlw-4/edit#gid=1215070420"> Original Hospital Data from Ganga, LSI, Mess and OTA Hospitals </a>
+<a href = "https://docs.google.com/spreadsheets/d/1YYBLJnrLSgD7jOrTILs2tOJVsBsBlw-4/edit#gid=1215070420"> Excel Sheet </a>

 The excel sheet in the following link contains 225 observations of accident victims from each of the 4 mentioned hospitals with the following data: